Skip to content

 Damage to Reputation

-Finally, for material to be defamatory is that it must actually be defamatory.
+Finally, for material to be defamatory, it must genuinely be defamatory.
 This means the material must lower the person’s reputation or hold them open to ridicule.
 The position the law takes on this test is by determining what a reasonable person would infer from the comments and where, on this basis, it is likely to damage the reputation of the person the material relates to.

 Front page of publication